Tomahawk Lake (Wisconsin)

 Tomahawk Lake is a lake in Oneida County, Wisconsin, United States.
 The lake covers an area of 3392 acre and has a maximum depth of 84 ft.
 The community of Lake Tomahawk is located on the eastern edge of the lake.
 Tomahawk Lake was so named from the fact its outline resembles a tomahawk.

 Tomahawk Lake is the source of the Tomahawk River.
-Historically Tomahawk Lake was part of travel route for traders and Indians who portaged to and from the Wisconsin River at the east end of the lake.
+Historically, Tomahawk Lake was part of a travel route for traders and Indians who portaged to and from the Wisconsin River at the east end of the lake.